GorettiSuarez/PruebaCSharp/README.md

 And the other database used is for the users, and its tables are created by ASP.NET Identity using Entity Framework.

+MySQL user used for this is:

+uid: root
+password: lrairgmra1234

+And the connection port has to be 3308

 ## Clients